sayanta1999/Disease-Predictor-along-with-ChatBot-feature/README.md

 (2) Here every possible symptom was asked and then the disease was predicted.

-(3) Here it open your google chrome browser and searches for the treatment/remedy for the disease predicted.
+Now, finally it opens your google chrome browser and searches for the treatment/remedy for the disease predicted.

 Currently taking inputs randomly, to give user input just comment out the random input lines and uncomment the user input lines.